 A request for a re-mark does not guarantee it will be granted.

 Only a single re-mark will be permitted and the result of the re-mark will be recorded as the final mark for that assessment task, irrespective of whether it is lower or higher than the original mark.
+Please note that the new mark may be the same, higher or lower than the original mark.
 It is not possible for a student to appeal this decision further via the Appeals process.

 When will I find out my final grade(s)?Final grades are released as per the date published in the Academic Calendar.
 Students can access their final grades through Student Connect.